laboratoiredebiophotonique/transient_grating_artifact_filter/README.md

                     (i.e. not filter) any remaining non-periodic content left over from the smooth/periodic decomposition (default = 0, i.e. no cross pass-band).
   - *upper_left_lower_right_quadrant_pass_band_enable* (bool): enable/disable filter pass-band
-                    areas for upper-left and lower-right quadrants of the Fourier plane (default = True, i.e. pass upper-left and lower-right quadrants).
+                    areas for upper-left and lower-right quadrants of the Fourier plane, excluding the horizontal and vertical axes (default = True).

 - **Output**: Plot displays and files written to the *output* subdirectory (created automatically if it doesn't exist)